Code-Institute-Submissions/holiday-milestone-project2/README.md

 ## Media

+### Photos

 - 2.jpg Photo by Valdemaras D. from Pexels
+- 1.jpg Photo by Streetwindy from Pexels
 - santorini.jpg Photo by jimmy teoh from Pexels
 - venice.jpg Photo by Nikolaj Erema from Pexels
 - newyork.jpg Photo by Vlad Alexandru Popa from Pexels